shmulikhau/ransac_homography_pytorch/README.md

 # ransak_homography_pytorch
-implementation of ransac (homography calculate fuction) on pytorch for gpu support
+implementation of cv2.find_homography by Ransac (Random sample consensus) function on pytorch for gpu support.